TKlamp/Data-Logging-Tutorial/README.md

 $ pip install serial, sys, pandas, matplotlib.pyplot, tqdm
 ```

-TK2303 does not support live logging.
-Data is saved to tester first and transferred in the end to PC.
+TK2303E does not support live logging.
+Data is saved to tester first and transferred all together to PC.
 Before transferring data to PC, it is important to pause logging by clicking "stop recording" button on tester.

 ## Quickstart